What Capital Structure Is and How It Works

 Low Leverage

-A lower level of debt may seem healthier, but can come with some drawbacks as well.
+A lower level of debt may seem healthier, but can have some drawbacks as well.
 While your business may be more stable, you may miss potential growth opportunities.
 But this structure may be appealing to cyclical industries, like mining, which have uneven cash flow.
 Investors looking for slow and steady lower-risk opportunities may prefer this kind of capital structure.

 Pros